 - Driving up over a sidewalk

-Additionally, speeding or driving aggressively to get away from a DUI checkpoint could be taken as evidence that you are driving while impaired.
-This could provide law enforcement officers with the justification to pursue you and pull you over.
+Additionally, speeding or driving aggressively to get away from a DUI checkpoint could be evidence that you are driving while impaired.
+This could provide law enforcement officers with the justification to pursue you and pull you over, as could violating other traffic laws.

 For a free legal consultation, call (310) 928-9347

-You Must Stop at DUI Checkpoints That Can’t be Avoided
+You Must Stop at DUI Checkpoints That You Cannot Avoid

 - Slurred speech